Satisfactory Academic Progress (SAP) Appeal Process

 A student whose appeal has been denied or who has lost eligibility by not meeting the standard without appeal may regain eligibility by leaving the institution for at least one year.
 Upon readmittance, the student will receive assistance for the terms in the academic year of readmittance and will be subject to SAP evaluation of eligibility at the end of that year.

-Students who choose to remain enrolled at Mercy College without the receipt of Title IV Federal Student Assistance or institutional aid are responsible for all debts owed to the College, including any fees or tuition that may have been incurred during the review process.
+Students who choose to remain enrolled at Mercy University without the receipt of Title IV Federal Student Assistance or institutional aid are responsible for all debts owed to the University, including any fees or tuition that may have been incurred during the review process.